valahraban/NovelAI-gensets/README.md

 # Other Presets
 Other presets I found useful are shared as well.
 They tend to be tweaks on the default presets.
 If you find a preset here with a name from the default NovelAI gensets, it's closely based on the original, with tweaks that I personally found to perform better and result in more enjoyable prose generations.
 Sigurd and older models do not have presets provided by me here.
-This is because the default Storywriter provided in NAI is my original work, based on a paper I read about settings that researchers found optimal for the GPT2XL model.
+This is because the default Storywriter preset provided in NAI is my original work, based on a paper I read about settings that researchers found optimal for the GPT2XL model.